What is a domestic violence injunction?

 Call an Experienced Attorney

 At Hubbs Law Firm in Miami, an experienced attorney who specializes in domestic violence, restraining orders, protective orders, and injunctions will make sure that your rights are not being taken advantage of.
-Injunctions should never be used to harass, show malice, get revenge, or gain advantage of, especially during situations of divorce or child custody cases.
+Injunctions should never be used to harass, show malice, get revenge, or gain the advantage of, especially during situations of divorce or child custody cases.
 A domestic violence attorney at Hubbs Law firm in Miami will consult with you on your case to ensure you have the best possible defense.

 Call Hubbs Law Firm at (305) 570-4802 for a consultation with a Miami domestic violence attorney experienced in restraining orders and protective orders.